Majd-Dayoub/Majd-Dayoub/README.md

 ## 🚀 About Me

 I'm a passionate and curious problem-solver who loves working on Full-Stack applications with a focus on cloud and infrastructure.
-I’ve worn multiple hats — **Software Engineer**, **Cloud Engineer**, and **Data Engineer** — which gives me a unique full-stack perspective on data systems and software products.
+I’ve worn multiple hats, **Software Engineer**, **Cloud Engineer**, and **Data Engineer**, which gives me a unique full-stack perspective on data systems and software products.
 My work has automated hours of manual work, boosted operational efficiency, and supported real-world decision making at scale.

 ---